Email marketing is one of the best ways to monetize your blog.

 In this post, I will be covering everything you need to know to increase your email open rate so that you can maximize your blog earnings and utilize email marketing to the fullest!

-By the end of this post, you’ll have a pretty good idea of how you can increase your open rate and write awesome emails that leave your readers itching to read more.
+By the end of this post, you’ll have a good idea of how to increase your open rate and write awesome emails that leave your readers itching to read more.

-Before I begin, might I suggest that you take my super deluxe free 5-day email course on growing your Blog Traffic?
+Before I begin, I suggest you take my super deluxe free 5-day email course on growing your Blog Traffic?

 Learn how to grow your blog traffic and get traffic that actually converts into sales and customers!